Digital-Defiance/nlp-metaformer/README.md

 ## The reasoning behind modifying transformers self attention

 NOTE: WIP

+NOTE2: this is not the usual index notation, see next section for explanation

 In the proposed self-attention mechanism, we consider a sequence input represented by a tensor $x_{bwc}$, where $b$ indexes the batch size, $w$ the sequence length, and $c$ the feature dimensions.
 The mechanism leverages a metric tensor to enhance the geometric understanding of the attention process proposed in 2017.

 The first step involves a series of linear transformation of $x_{bwc}$ to lower-dimensional spaces.
 For each head $n$, this is achieved using a weight tensor $A_{ck}^{(n)}$ where $k$ represents the reduced dimensions for each head.
 The transformation is given by: